jcoreio/sequelize-sql-tag/README.md

 a template tag for [Sequelize](docs.sequelizejs.com) that quotes `Model`s' table names, attribute names, and puts other expressions into bind parameters

-(This is the one you want, https://github.com/ruimarinho/sequelize-sql-tag doesn't quote `Model`s' table names or attribute names for you)

 Using the table and attribute names from your Sequelize `Model`s is much more refactor-proof in raw queries than embedding raw identifiers.